michaelsevilla/malacology-popper/paper/paper.md

 <!--To illustrate the benefits and challenges of this approach we have designed and evaluated Malacology, a system that generalizes the following resources/services/abstractions in Ceph: (1) MDS load balancing, (2) storage objects, (3) cluster maps, (4) inodes, and (5) capabilities.-->

-To illustrate the benefits and challenges of this approach we have designed and evaluated Malacology, a programmable storage system capable of incorporating new functionality and re-purposing existing subsystems of Ceph.
-We build the framework on Ceph by leveraging powerful subsystem abstractions used by the monitor daemons (MONs), object storage daemons (OSDs), and metadata server daemons (MDSs).
-As shown in Figure
-\ref{fig:overview}, this framework is expressive enough to provide the functionality necessary for implementing new services.
+To illustrate the benefits and challenges of this approach we have designed and evaluated Malacology, a programmable storage system for constructing new functionality by re-purposing existing subsystem abstractions contained in Ceph.
+We build the framework on Ceph by leveraging a broad spectrum of existing services, including distributed locking and caching services provides by MDSs, durability and logical storage devices provides by RADOS, and propogation of consistent cluster state provided by the monitoring service.
+As shown in Figure \ref{fig:overview}, this framework is expressive enough to provide the functionality necessary for implementing new services.
 Our contributions are:

 - a programmable storage system implementation that re-uses and extends existing abstractions.
 It includes: